 IHELP is substantially supported by a grants and contributions.
 IHELP maintains a reserve to ensure the stability of the mission, programs, employment, and ongoing operations of the organization.
-IHELP has a reserve of at least three months cash on hand.
+IHELP has a reserve of at least three months cash on hand calculated by excluding in-kind expenditures.